jtesta/ssh-audit/README.md

 ssh-audit [::1]:222
 ```

-To run a standard audit against many servers (place targets into servers.txt, one on each line in the format of HOST[:PORT]):
+To run a standard audit against many servers (place targets into servers.txt, one on each line in the format of `HOST[:PORT]`):

 ```
 ssh-audit -T servers.txt
 ```

-To audit a client configuration (listens on port 2222 by default; connect using "ssh anything@localhost"):
+To audit a client configuration (listens on port 2222 by default; connect using `ssh anything@localhost`):

 ```
 ssh-audit -c